 Finally, we come to the price of Apoquel of dogs.

-In the US, Apoquel costs around $2.50 a tablet, which is pretty competitive with other anti-itching therapies.
+In the US, Apoquel costs around $2.50 a tablet.
+That’s pretty competitive with other anti-itching therapies.

-If your Lab is unlucky enough to suffer allergic or atopic dermatitis, it’s likely to take several consultations with your vet and a small battery of tests to find out why.
+Your Lab might be unlucky enough to suffer allergic or atopic dermatitis.
+In that case it’s likely to take several consultations with your vet.
+She may do a small battery of tests to find out why.

 And there’s a chance that the treatment could be lifelong.

 You should check whether your pet insurance covers these costs.